 Overall, with any of Dr. Wright’s courses or his VIP Masterclass Series, you get meticulously detailed instruction on both technique, artistry, and a little theory.
 If you absolutely felt you could not start with traditional lessons, this course absolutely has the potential to make sure that you can figure out technique without feedback.

 He covers all levels: absolute beginners all the way to concert pianists (and he teaches all of those levels personally in his own traditional lessons).
+His use of analogy is creative and impressive — from camera gimbals to animals — which makes his lessons approachable and easy to understand.

 If you purchase the Lifetime Access Course (the one with all levels), you also get access to the Facebook Group, full of students of all levels.
 It’s a great resource to ask questions and post videos asking for feedback.